 School Year 2020 – 2021

-Alexander Colvin, graduated from Kotzebue High School in Kotzebue and will attend University of Alaska Southeast.
-Colvin is the son of Amber Colvin who is employed by Northwest Arctic Borough School District.
+Alexander Colvin graduated from Kotzebue High School in Kotzebue and will attend University of Alaska Southeast.
+Colvin is the son of Amber Colvin who is employed by Northwest Arctic Borough School District and is the AKSNA Board Secretary.

 Colvin wrote of food insecurity, ” Being efficient with what we already have could be much more beneficial to those in need because that means that the government may not have to step in as much.
 This means that the government could put more funding towards providing new jobs to aid those unemployed and in poverty, and the contributions from others would be even more beneficial as this would give more options as to where their contributions can help.”